BumblebeeBat/FlyingFox/docs/pegging_vs_synthetic_assets.md

 An attacker could easily buy up all the ether, or bribe the validators to confiscate the bitcoins.

 Synthetic assets don't have this problem.

+You could use state channels to trade A-coins on blockchain B for B-coins on blockchain A, without modifying any blockchain consensus code.

+Pegging involves writing custom code for every pair of blockchains that are linked.
+This code is in the blockchain consensus, it is the most expensive kind of code to write.

+It takes about 100x more work to write and maintain a line of consensus code vs a line of code.